Intimacy

 2. Improve Your Lifestyle

 Strength training - especially compound exercises like squats and deadlifts that engage large muscle groups - raises testosterone.
 Adequate sleep (7 to 9 hours), maintaining a healthy weight, and limiting excessive alcohol form the foundation for libido recovery.
+Results typically take 4 to 12 weeks to appear, so consistency matters more than expecting quick fixes.

 3. Be Honest with Your Partner

 If you keep hiding your low desire, your partner may misinterpret it as "I'm not attractive enough."
 Telling them honestly, "My desire has been low lately, but it's a separate issue from my love for you," eases their anxiety and creates a framework for tackling the problem together.
-(Books on partnerships can also be helpful)
+Books on partnerships can also be helpful

 4. Let Go of the "Masculinity" Trap

 The strength of your desire does not define your worth as a man.
 The belief that "always wanting sex" is a prerequisite for manhood is a form of toxic masculinity.
 Desire fluctuates, and a decline is perfectly natural as a human being.
+Accepting that desire changes with age, stress, and health status as normal physiology rather than abnormality is a crucial shift in perspective.

+Start by objectively assessing your current state.
+Sleep duration, exercise levels, stress, medications you are taking.
+Simply tracking these for about two weeks can reveal clues about the underlying cause.
+If improvement does not follow, consider visiting a urologist.
 Low male libido is not a shameful secret but a treatable issue.
 Identify the cause, review your lifestyle, talk with your partner, and seek medical help if needed.
 Freeing yourself from the trap of "but I'm a man" is the first step toward recovery.

 Related articles